natalie11/tUbeNet/README.md

 pip install -r requirements.txt
 ```

 **Note on GPU usage:** tUbenet has been tested with CUDA 12.9 and cudnn 9.3 (pinned in requirements.txt and tubenet_env.yml).
 These versions are compatible with Nvidia GPUs with the Pascal microachritecture (e.g. GeForce GTX 10 series) and newer.
 GPU users will need a Nvidia driver >=525.60.13.
-GPU running is not supported on Windows or MacOS.
 On memory usage: the pre-trained model was trained on two 8 GB Nvidia GeForce GTX 1080 GPUs, but tUbeNet is also compatible with single GPU training.
 Peak memory usage was measured at 5.49 GB when training on a single GPU.
-Inference time was 222 ms per \numproduct{64x64x64} volume when run on a single GPU.
+Inference time was 222 ms per 64x64x64 volume when run on a single GPU.

 **Note for Windows/ MacOS users:** TensorFlow no longer supports GPU usage on Windows or Mac.
-You can still run tUbnet with CPU only - just make sure you DELETE the Nvidia packaged from requirements.txt / tubenet_env.yml before installing.
+You can still run tUbnet with CPU only - just make sure you DELETE the Nvidia packages from requirements.txt / tubenet_env.yml before installing.
 Or see [tensorflow's website](https://www.tensorflow.org/install/pip#windows-wsl2) for instructions on using Windows Subsystem for Linux (WSL) to allow GPU utilization on a Windows machine.

 ## How to use